maxr-dot-org/max2-extractor/README.md

 Usage
 -----

-Build the executable and run it in directory containing the `MAX2.RES`.
+Build the executable and run it in directory containing the `MAX2.RES` and `MAX2.CAF` files.

-Utility will create new directory named `extracted`, and will extract files to it.
+Utility will create new directories named `res` and `caf`, and will extract files to it.

 Files in unknown formats will be extracted without extension.